 What Is Branding?waheed

-The Branding process involved creating a unique name and image for a product in the consumers’ mind, mainly through advertising campaigns with a consistent theme.
+The Branding process involved creating a unique name and image for a product in the consumers’ minds, mainly through advertising campaigns with a consistent theme.
 Branding aims to establish a significant and differentiated presence in the market that attracts and retains loyal customers.

 It is one of the most important aspects of any business, large or small, retail, or B2B.
 An effective brand strategy gives you a major edge in increasingly competitive markets.

-and It is a strategy designed by organizations to help people to quickly identify and experience their brand, and give them a reason to choose their products over the competition’s, by clarifying what this particular brand is and is not.
+and It is a strategy designed by organizations to help people quickly identify and experience their brand, and give them a reason to choose their products over the competition’s, by clarifying what this particular brand is and is not.

 “Branding is endowing products and services with the power of a brand” (Kotler & Keller, 2015)